BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/pessimistic-proof/data-structures.md

 ### Purpose

 Serves as the master input capturing the complete set of changes between old and new local states, containing all data required for pessimistic proof generation.
+This structure packages together the previous state roots, all state transition data (bridge exits and imported bridge exits), balance proofs, and target state commitments needed to mathematically verify that the proposed state transition is valid and secure.

 ## Pessimistic Proof Output